U.S. Senate to vote on infrastructure after bipartisan breakthrough - Up News Info

 Article content

-The agreement, which follows months of talks between Senate Democrats and Republicans, is expected to gain strong support from lawmakers on both sides of the party aisle.
+The bipartisan agreement https://www.reuters.com/article/idUSKBN2EY2VP, which follows months of talks between Senate Democrats and Republicans, is expected to gain strong support from lawmakers from both parties.

-The top Senate Democrat, Chuck Schumer, told reporters on Capitol Hill that he would call a procedural vote on Wednesday to move forward on the measure and that he believed there were enough senators in agreement to pass it.
-Republicans blocked a similar move last week, saying that the details of the deal had not yet been nailed down.

 Advertisement